MisuBeibei/PetHubProject/README.md

 # Running the tests

-node server.js at root to connect to mongo npm start in client to start React app
+node server.js at root to connect to mongo<br/>
+npm start in client to start React app